Azure/azure-powershell/src/ResourceManager/NotificationHubs/Commands.NotificationHubs/help/New-AzNotificationHub.md

 Specifies the namespace to which the notification hub will be assigned.
 Namespaces provide a way to group and categorize notification hubs.
 Notification hubs must be assigned to an existing namespace.
-The **New-AzureRmNotificationHub** cmdlet cannot create a new namespace.
+The **New-AzNotificationHub** cmdlet cannot create a new namespace.

 ```yaml
 Type: System.String